saikiranreddy2710/Agents/README.md

 # Self-Evolving Agentic Browser

-Experimental LinkedIn automation built with Playwright, ChromaDB-backed memory, and pluggable LLM providers.
+LinkedIn automation built with Playwright, ChromaDB-backed memory, and pluggable LLM providers.

 This project combines a browser pool, task-specific agents, semantic memory, and reusable workflow skills.
 It can search LinkedIn profiles, scrape profile data, send connection requests, and run an evolution loop that stores successful workflows for reuse.

-> [!WARNING]
-> This repository is experimental.
-LinkedIn UI changes, CAPTCHA, 2FA, and account restrictions can interrupt or break automation flows.

 ## What It Does